I’ve already shared how to sew a face mask that uses elastic, so today I want to show you how to sew a face mask with ties.

 Let’s Help Medical Professionals

 I realize there are conflicting messages online about whether or not fabric face masks are acceptable.
 So, as with any handmade donation, before you get started find out if local-area hospitals and clinics are accepting donations.
 It’s also good to speak with friends and family in the medical profession to see how their organizations are handling this crisis.
-Some people have even created Facebook groups like this one and this one to create a centralized location to support national and local efforts.

 If you know of a medical professional in need, please contact me or leave a comment below so I can help get the word out.
 I also welcome suggestions of additional tutorials or featuring other organizations in need of donations.